-Welcome to the English & Creative Writing Career Community!
+Welcome to the Creative Writing Career Community!

-As a graduate with a degree in English & Creative Writing, you can pursue various careers that leverage your strong communication and storytelling skills!
+As a graduate with a degree in Creative Writing, you can pursue various careers that leverage your strong communication and storytelling skills!
 A degree in creative writing allows you to develop your writing, research and creative thinking skills.
 These skills are useful in a range of careers such as writing, publishing, marketing, PR and teaching!

-As a graduate with a creative writing & english major, you can explore various potential careers.
+As a graduate with a creative writing major, you can explore various potential careers.
 Though the nature of jobs can vary, the skills gained during your studies will help you thrive in whichever career you pursue.
 From becoming a journalist to a copywriter or editor, a degree in creative writing will secure your spot in the job market, offering competitive salaries and a spiritually fulfilling journey!

 - You may choose to become a content writer, producing engaging and informative articles, blog posts, or marketing content for businesses and publications.